Peekskill meteorite

+Peekskill meteorite slice observed under a microscope at 40x magnification.
+Max Rouger Collection.

 The Peekskill meteorite is the object resulting from a well-documented meteorite event that occurred in October, 1992, in Peekskill, New York, United States.
 Sixteen separate video recordings document the meteorite burning through the Earth's atmosphere, whereupon it struck a parked car in Peekskill.
 The Peekskill meteorite is an H6 monomict breccia; its filigreed texture is the result of the shocking and heating following the impact of two asteroids in outer space.
 The meteorite is of the stony variety, and approximately 20% of its mass is tiny flakes of nickel-iron.
 When it struck Earth, the meteorite weighed 12.57 kg and measured 1 ft in diameter.
 The Peekskill meteorite is estimated to be 4.4 billion years old.